 The first version of a single-bit adder is a circuit known as a half adder.
 This circuit takes two single bit inputs, a and b, and yields two outputs, a sum s and a carry c.

 Perform the following for the single bit half adder:

-- 1. Build the truth table.
-You can use a single truth table and include an additional column for the second output. - 2.
-Generate a K-map for each of the two outputs (one for s and one for c). - 3.
+- 1. Build the truth table. - 2.
+Generate a K-map for each of the two outputs. - 3.
 Give boolean expressions for each of the outputs. - 4.
 Draw a circuit diagram for the single-bit half adder.